 What is Chlamydia?

-Chlamydia is a common, Sexually Transmitted Infection (STD) that can infect both men and women.
-Chlamydia is caused by bacteria that can infect the penis, vagina, anus, or mouth/throat.
+Chlamydia is a common, Sexually Transmitted Infection (STI) that can infect both male-bodied and female-bodied people.
+Chlamydia is caused by bacteria that can infect the penis, vagina, anus or mouth/throat.

 How do I know if I have chlamydia?

 Most Chlamydia infections don’t cause signs or symptoms.
-If you have symptoms, they may not appear until several weeks after having sex with an infected partner.
+If symptoms do appear, they may not appear until several weeks after having sex with an infected partner.
 Even when chlamydia causes no symptoms, it can damage your reproductive system.

 Symptoms may include:

-- For men, pain, and swelling in one or both testicles ( less common)
+- For male-bodied people, pain, and swelling in one or both testicles ( less common)

-- Burning sensation when urinating for both men and women
+- Burning sensation when urinating for both male-bodied and female-bodied people

 - Rectal Pain